Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 Notes:

-Security is not something that is set in stone, it some that is in changing from - it is framework/a mental model that helps you to tackle the specific problem of protecting your assets.
-Security is something that is different for everyone, for every moment or usecase.
+Security is not something that is set in stone, it some that is in changing from - it is framework/it is mental model that helps you to tackle the specific problem of protecting your assets.
+Security is something that is different for everyone, for every moment or usecases.

 ---